|« PreviousNext »|

 characters to lowercase.

-Add the payload, which you derive from the body of the HTTP or HTTPS request.
+Add a hashed (digest) version of the payload from the body of the HTTP or HTTPS request:

-The following example uses SHA256 to hash the payload:
+The following example shows the result of using SHA-256 to hash the example payload.

 To construct the final canonical request, combine all the components from each step as a single string.
 If you follow the canonical request pseudocode, the resulting canonical request is shown in the following example: